janmey-meja/T4Shelly/README.md

+This is a clone of a Volos Project for later own use.
+Therefore this clone is base for later own experimets and adjustments to disply different values.
 The project uses a Liligo T4S3 board can be used to disply shelly cloud energie data on this small screen.